andrearoota/bachelorThesis/scopusBulkDownloader/README.md

 - `--type`: Specify the action to be performed.
 Use `aut` to get authors from already downloaded abstracts, or `abs` to get abstracts, or `agg` to aggregate data
 - `--urimongo`: MongoDB URI for connecting to the database.
 If not provided, the default URI is `mongodb://localhost:27017/`.
 - `--subjarea`: Represents the subject area code associated with the content category desired.
 The default value is `COMP`.
-- `--start`: The start year for the scrape.
+- `--start`: Start year to download abstracts .
 The default value is `1850`.
-- `--end`: The end year for the scrape.
+- `--end`: End year to download abstracts.
 The default value is `2007`.

 ## Examples